followmyutopia/devextreme-documentation/concepts/05 Widgets/DataGrid/15 Columns/40 Customize Cells/1 Customize the Value and Text.md

-Use the [customizeText](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columns/#customizeText) function if you need to customize the text displayed in cells.
+Use the [customizeText](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columns/#customizeText) function to customize the text displayed in cells.
+Note that this text is not used is not used to sort, filter, and group data or calculate summaries.

 ---
 ##### jQuery